ElhaiAgassi/Angel/README.md

-Angel - your third eye. [currently in development]
+Angel - your third eye. [currently in developing
 =====================================================

-Angel planned to do the job that our guard-angel was supposed to do, before he resigned.
+Angel planned to do the job that our guard-angel was supposed to do before he resigned.
-He protects us from getting into unsafe areas and from dangerous occasions around our location.
+He protects us from getting into unsafe areas and dangerous occasions around our location.

-for example it's active a load siren
+for example, it's active a loud siren
-- when you accidantlty drive into A and B areas in israel.
+- when you accidentally drive into A and B areas in Israel.
-- when you hikeing into mine fields
+- when you hiking into minefields
-- when someone around you report about emergancy occation like terror attack
+- when someone around you reports about an emergency occasion like a terror attack

 **Builed in java by Android Studio for android devices**